huiLi0312/FAWA-IEHM/README.md

-# FAWA-IEHM
+# FAWA-IEHS
-Dataset of FAWA-IEHM
+Dataset of Frequency-Aware Probabilistic Assessment of Wind Admissibility in Integrated Electricity-Heat Systems